Kali Besar: History

 The growth of Kali Besar being the center of commerce resulting in the presence of the church and the market disappeared.
 Its position as a trading center nearly displaced by the completion of the Tanjung Priok port in 1885 which is just 10 km from Kali Besar.
-Malaria outbreaks made this region was no longer conducive for new businesses.
-Since 1900, many employers moved out to along the Noordwijk straat and Rijswijk straat further to the south of Old Town.
+Malaria outbreaks made this region no longer conducive for new businesses.
+Since 1900, many employers moved out to Noordwijk straat and Rijswijk straat further to the south of Old Town.